inscist/api-guidelines/Guidelines.md

 2. Applications **MAY** look up any previous delta token for the relevant scope of change
 3. Applications **MUST** determine the URL to call to perform the relevant query for the new state of the service, which **MAY** be a delta query.

-Services that are providing notifications that will be relayed to end users **MAY** choose to add more detail to notification packets in order to reduce incoming call load on their service.
+Services that are providing notifications that will be relayed to end-users **MAY** choose to add more detail to notification packets in order to reduce incoming call load on their service.
  Such services **MUST** be clear that notifications are not guaranteed to be delivered and may be lossy or out of order.

 Notifications **MAY** be aggregated and sent in batches.